-Perranuthnoe beach is swept clean of footprints by the tide each day as it envelopes the sands to lap the steps and slipway under the cliff, before emerging phoenix like again from the sea, smoothly rippled by sea patterns, as the waves retreat.
+Perranuthnoe beach is swept clean of footprints by the tide each day as it envelopes the sands to lap the steps and slipway under the cliff, before emerging phoenix like again as the waves retreat, beatifully rippled by sea patterns, .

-We were so lucky yesterday that it was low tide but we were tempted to cross the granite style above the beach to walk along the coastal path a little way to the headland to the west.
-A little more time and energy would have taken us through to Marazion, a pleasant stroll away along the low earthy cliffs if you have an hour or two to spare.
+We were so lucky yesterday that it was low tide but first of all we were tempted to cross the granite style above the beach to walk the coastal path to the headland to the west.
+A little more time and energy would have taken us to Trenow and through to Marazion.
+A pleasant stroll away from Perranuthnoe, along the low earthy cliffs if you have an hour or two to spare.

-Each step bough a different view walking along the edge of the tiny fields that are still worked to produce vegetables within reach of the spray of the sea and as we walked, we paused every few steps to admire the expanse of beach and sharp spine of Cudden Point silhouetted against the pale blue sky.
-Acton castle eastwards of Perran looked closer today somehow, across the bay, above the lush cattle grazed fields but today it was our pilgrimage to Perranuthnoe Beach.
+Each step bough a different view as we walked along the edge of the tiny fields that are still worked to produce vegetables.We were within reach of the spray of the sea as we walked and we paused every few steps to admire the expanse of beach framed by the sharp spine of Cudden Point.
+Acton castle just eastwards of Perran, looked closer today somehow, presiding over the lush cattlepastures.

 As we reached the point we felt the tug of the wind and turned back towards the shelter of the beach to sit in the warm sunshine and watch the world go by.
 I went down to crouch at the waters edge to photograph the wave and after a few minutes watched the sea slip quietly back over my footprints – the tide was returning to claim the beach and it was time to go home.